FranxYao/franxyao.github.io/index.md

 Generally, I am interested in the interaction between the machine and the world through Human Language.
 Natural Language Understanding is an essential step to achieve this goal.
-This includes how the machine shall learn the world through probabilistic structural reprensentation, how it may process the knowledge through efficient statistical inference, and how to perform meaningful interactions through language generation.
+This includes how the machine shall learn the world through probabilistic structural reprensentation, how it may process the knowledge through efficient statistical inference, and how to produce meaningful responses through language generation.

 In terms of specific topics, I am interested in
 * [Text generation](https://franxyao.github.io/blog/yaofu_NLG.pdf), structural knowledge representation learning